 When Volvo required MIG welding robots to weld

 it's giant, difficult to weld truck cabs, Ed set the robot MIG data and resolved

 their robot weld issues and when Fruehauf wanted robot welds that would last a million miles on their trucks they asked Ed to do them.

 When Case and John Deer had issues with it's robot welded tractor cabs and parts they requested

 that Ed resolve the issues .

-productivity on its natural gas pipe line welds at the Cold Lake project in Alberta, Ed trained their welders to use flux cored wires without playing around with weld controls and
+productivity on theit Nat gas pipe line welds made at the Cold Lake project in Alberta.
+Ed developed the training program and then trained their key weld personnel to use the MIG and flux cored process without playing around with weld controls.
+Ed

-later established the flux cored automated pipe weld procedures for thir 6 to 20 inch
+later established the flux cored automated pipe weld procedures for the Cold Lake 6 to 20 inch

 pipes.
 (See one million dollar savings article in the pipe weld section)

 Americas leading golf cart manufactures built the world's first fully automated,